-Avoid Heartache With These Tips When Ordering Flowers for Your Special Someone on a Special Day there are some important things to remember when selecting and ordering flower arrangements for your special someone
+Avoid Unnecessary Heartache When Ordering Flowers for Your Special Someone on a Special Day there are some important things to remember when selecting and ordering flower arrangements for your special someone

-Whether you are ordering flowers for Valentine's Day, Mother's Day, an anniversary or any special occasion, you want the best flowers for the money.
+Whether you are ordering flowers for Valentine's Day, Mother's Day, an anniversary or any other special occasion, you want the best flowers for the money.
 Depending upon a variety of factors, your special someone can receive anything from dead flowers or the wrong color all the way to tulips when you expected roses.
 Keep these tips in mind when selecting, ordering and delivering the right flowers.

 Don't wait until the last minute